seckela/js30plusplus/readme.md

 ## Day 12 - Key Sequence Detection
 * Add a custom functionality when your code is added.
+* Rewrite the comparitor to use `pressed` in it's array form instead of converting it to a string.

 ## Day 13 - Slide in on Scroll
 * No additional challenges